novelgym/novelgym.github.io/ng-website/docs/environment/objectsactions.md

 ![Environment](img/Objects.drawio.png)

-The easiest way of implementing an entity that moves and has their own inventory where they can store objects is by declaring a child class of [PolycraftEntity](https://github.com/tufts-ai-robotics-group/NovelGridWorldsV2/blob/main/gym_novel_gridworlds2/contrib/polycraft/objects/polycraft_entity.py).
-A child class of [PolycraftEntity](https://github.com/tufts-ai-robotics-group/NovelGridWorldsV2/blob/main/gym_novel_gridworlds2/contrib/polycraft/objects/polycraft_entity.py) will generally need little method overriding since the entity's action set is defined in the config file, and the inventory logic is implemented in the base [Entity](https://github.com/tufts-ai-robotics-group/NovelGridWorldsV2/blob/main/gym_novel_gridworlds2/object/entity.py) class.
+**To implement an entity** that moves and has their own inventory, declare a child class of [PolycraftEntity](https://github.com/tufts-ai-robotics-group/NovelGridWorldsV2/blob/main/gym_novel_gridworlds2/contrib/polycraft/objects/polycraft_entity.py).
+This child class might not even need any method overriding: the entity's action set is defined in the config file, and the inventory logic is implemented in the [Entity](https://github.com/tufts-ai-robotics-group/NovelGridWorldsV2/blob/main/gym_novel_gridworlds2/object/entity.py) class.

-To implement an object that may or may not be breakable, collectable, or placeable, declaring a child class of [PolycraftObject](https://github.com/tufts-ai-robotics-group/NovelGridWorldsV2/blob/main/gym_novel_gridworlds2/contrib/polycraft/objects/polycraft_obj.py) is the way to go.
+**To implement an object** that may or may not be breakable, collectable, or placeable, declare a child class of [PolycraftObject](https://github.com/tufts-ai-robotics-group/NovelGridWorldsV2/blob/main/gym_novel_gridworlds2/contrib/polycraft/objects/polycraft_obj.py).
 The child class will generally override one or more of the following methods of the [Object](https://github.com/tufts-ai-robotics-group/NovelGridWorldsV2/blob/main/gym_novel_gridworlds2/object/object.py) class:

-+ the static method `placement_reqs`, which specifies whether an object can be placed in the environment by the agent, set to `False` by default,
++ the static method `placement_reqs` – specifies whether an object can be placed in the environment by the agent (set to `False` by default),

-+ `acted_upon`, which, for different actions gives the response to these actions, otherwise nothing happens,
++ `acted_upon` – for different actions gives the response to these actions (otherwise nothing happens),

-+ `get_img`, which returns the image to be rendered in the place of the object.
++ `get_img` – returns the image to be rendered in the place of the object.

-The implemented object class can go in any location that can be referenced in the config file, but the locations consistent with the infrastructure setup would be the [ngw_extensions/objects](https://github.com/tufts-ai-robotics-group/NovelGym/tree/main/ngw_extensions/objects) folder or, if the object is part of a novelty, in the [novelties/evaluation1](https://github.com/tufts-ai-robotics-group/NovelGym/tree/main/novelties/evaluation1) folder.
+The implemented object class can go in any location that can be referenced in the config file.
+The locations consistent with the current setup are the [ngw_extensions/objects](https://github.com/tufts-ai-robotics-group/NovelGym/tree/main/ngw_extensions/objects) folder or, if the object is part of a novelty, the [novelties/evaluation1](https://github.com/tufts-ai-robotics-group/NovelGym/tree/main/novelties/evaluation1) folder.

 We demonstrate the construction of one entity and two objects, one of which has an inventory itself.
-This is to showcase the flexibility of the infrastructure.

 ### `OakLog`

-As a child of the [BreakablePolycraftObject](https://github.com/tufts-ai-robotics-group/NovelGridWorldsV2/blob/main/gym_novel_gridworlds2/contrib/polycraft/objects/breakable_polycraft_obj.py) class, [OakLog](https://github.com/tufts-ai-robotics-group/NovelGridWorldsV2/blob/main/gym_novel_gridworlds2/contrib/polycraft/objects/easy_oak_log.py) can be broken, i.e. upon being acted on with the `break` action, it changes its state to `floating` and can be collected using the `collect` action.
-As a child of the [PlacablePolycraftObject](https://github.com/tufts-ai-robotics-group/NovelGridWorldsV2/blob/main/gym_novel_gridworlds2/contrib/polycraft/objects/placable_polycraft_obj.py), it can be placed in the environment by the agent from its inventory.
-This already almost fully captures the expected behaviour of [OakLog](https://github.com/tufts-ai-robotics-group/NovelGridWorldsV2/blob/main/gym_novel_gridworlds2/contrib/polycraft/objects/easy_oak_log.py).
-All we add is that if an instance of [OakLog](https://github.com/tufts-ai-robotics-group/NovelGridWorldsV2/blob/main/gym_novel_gridworlds2/contrib/polycraft/objects/easy_oak_log.py) is collected by the agent while the agent is holding a `tree_tap`, `rubber` is added to the agent's inventory.
++ As a child of the [BreakablePolycraftObject](https://github.com/tufts-ai-robotics-group/NovelGridWorldsV2/blob/main/gym_novel_gridworlds2/contrib/polycraft/objects/breakable_polycraft_obj.py) class, [OakLog](https://github.com/tufts-ai-robotics-group/NovelGridWorldsV2/blob/main/gym_novel_gridworlds2/contrib/polycraft/objects/easy_oak_log.py) can be broken – when acted on with the `break` action, it changes its state to `floating` and can be collected using the `collect` action,

++ as a child of the [PlacablePolycraftObject](https://github.com/tufts-ai-robotics-group/NovelGridWorldsV2/blob/main/gym_novel_gridworlds2/contrib/polycraft/objects/placable_polycraft_obj.py) class, it can be placed in the environment by the agent from its inventory,

++ if collected by an agent holding a `tree_tap`, `rubber` is added to the agent's inventory.

 <details>
 <summary>`easy_oak_log.py`</summary>